 The Trucking Project is currently working on developing an online safety program that can be tailored to your specific needs regarding size, type of trucking and other important differences between companies.
 If you want to be alerted when the safety program is completed and online, please sign up for our KeepTruckingSafe.org newsletter, TIRES Newsletter sign up.

 The TIRES project at the Department of Labor & Industries, SHARP program, has compiled a large library of documents regarding occupational health and safety.
-Below is a list of select publications from the TIRES project, which includes technical reports, tip sheets, and posters.
-For all other TIRES publications, please visit: Keeptruckingsafe.org.
+Below is a list of the most recent publications from the TIRES project.
+For all TIRES publications, please visit: Keeptruckingsafe.org or the SHARP Publications search tool.
 To hear about new content being added to this list, please sign up for our newsletter TIRES Newsletter sign up.